-The fair values of cash and cash equivalents is based on level 1 of the fair value hierarchy.
+Cash and cash equivalents are measured at fair value based on level 1 of the fair value hierarchy.

 Financial Assets

 The estimated fair value of financial assets is equal to their carrying values due to the short-term nature of these instruments.
 The Company's financial assets were held in the following currencies: